 San Joaquin 713 at Fresno.

 View of the train with the Fresno station sign.
-Later at Gregg we held the main to meet the BNSF 4606 East.
-We ran to Madera and at West Sharon met BNSF 4090 then backed into the siding to let a late running San Joaquin 714 to head south.
-After a slow order at Le Grand we made our way to Merced for a fresh air stop.
-Here Chris enjoyed seeing for the first time the use of the California Car Wheel Chair Lift.
-A naughty BNSF eastbound at Atwater blocked our view of the Castle Air Museum before we paused at Turlock/Denair then onto Modesto.
+Later at Gregg, we held the main to meet BNSF 4606 East.
+We continued on to Madera and at West Sharon, met BNSF 4090, then backed into the siding to let a late-running San Joaquin 714 pass by heading south.
+After a slow order at Le Grand, we made our way to Merced for a fresh air stop.
+Here Chris enjoyed seeing the use of the California Car wheelchair lift for the first time.
+A BNSF eastbound freight blocked our view of the Castle Air Museum at Atwater before we paused at Turlock/Denair then onto Modesto.

 On the way there we spotted this cloud trying to form a tornado.
 My camera is out and ready just in case it does.

 More views of the not so friendly cloud.
-We just heard a report that a BNSF Remote Control Unit had derailed east of the Bakersfield yard.
-This afternoon got more interesting as we turned northwest into Riverbank and headed into the wet sector of the storm.
+We then heard a report that a BNSF Remote Control Unit had derailed east of the Bakersfield yard.
+The afternoon became more interesting as we turned northwest into Riverbank and headed into the storm.
 Did it ever pour, complete with flashes of lightning.
-At East Stockton we passed a late running San Joaquin 716 before arriving into Stockton.
+At East Stockton, we passed a late-running San Joaquin 716 before arriving into Stockton.

-The Stockton Station during another downpour.
 I enjoyed a Coca-Cola as the train crossed the California Delta.
 The train proceeded to Antioch as the rain continued to fall.
-The rain let up as we stopped at Martinez and the clouds became interesting as we ran west down the Carquinez Straits to San Pablo Bay which was beautiful in today’s unique light.
-The train stopped at Richmond, ran through Berkeley and onto Emeryville.
-We rolled through by the Amtrak Coach Yard, down the street at Jack London Square and arrived into Oakland at 5:18 PM{4:25 PM}.
-We said goodbye to Conductor James and started walking to the hotel.
+The rain let up as we stopped at Martinez and the clouds became interesting as we continued west down the Carquinez Straits to San Pablo Bay, which was beautiful in today's unique light.
+The train stopped at Richmond, passed through Berkeley and on to Emeryville.
+We passed the Amtrak coach yards, and down the middle of the street at Jack London Square, arriving Oakland at 5:18 PM {4:25 PM}.
+We said goodbye to Conductor James and started walking to the Jack London Inn.

 Capitol Train 541 pulled into the Oakland Station.
 With a light rain we set up for more action across the street from the Jack London Inn under an awning.